TristanSones-Dykes/TMSP_Pub/src/README.md

 ## deepTMHMM.py

 Defines `extract_deepTMHMM`, a function for extracting the results of DeepTMHMM analysis.
 Returning a .csv file of window types and lengths.

+# psipred

+Contains data and scripts for running PSIPRED on S. Cerevisiae proteins predicted by Phobius.